Westfield, Massachusetts: Government and politics

 The Westfield City Council is composed of the following members:

-The current city council president is Breant Bean II.
+The current city council president is Brent Bean II.

 Public safety

+Crime

-According to NeighborhoodScout in 2020 violent crime in Westfield such as armed robbery, aggravated assault, rape or murder occurs at a rate of 1 in every 375, or 3 in every 1000.
+According to NeighborhoodScout in 2021, violent crime in Westfield such as armed robbery, aggravated assault, rape, and murder occurs at a rate of 1 in every 477, and property crime such as larceny theft, burglary, motor vehicle theft, and arson occurs at a rate of 1 in every 119.
+The chance of being a victim of crime in Westfield is 1 in 95.